Conference Location

 How to get from Airport to the Student´s Residence

-• By taxi: Ask the driver to get you to the "Residencia universitaria Jimenez Fraud" at the "Plaza de José Bergamín" .
+Basically you have two options, either take a taxi, or a bus.- By taxi: Ask the driver to get you to the "Residencia universitaria Jimenez Fraud" at the "Plaza de José Bergamín" .
 Note that there are different university residences, so you should specify which one you're going to.
 A taxi can take around 20/28 euros for that travel.

-• By bus: Buses are much cheaper but much slower too.
+Buses are much cheaper but much slower too.
 There's one bus going to the airport, so you'll have to take it in order to get you to the city and then take another bus that would get you to the residence.

 It would go as follows: Take the bus number 19 (you'll take it at the "Aeropuerto - Llegadas" stop, at the bottom-left corner of that map) and leave it either at the "Avda de Velazquez- Avda. de Moliere" stop, "Avda. de Velazquez - Los Guindos", "Avda. de Velazquez - La Paz", "Avda. de Velázquez - Vistafranca" or in the "Avda. de Velazquez - El Torcal" bus stop .
 Bus number 19 has all those bus stops in common with bus number 31 which is the one you should take next.
 In the map for the itinerary of bus number 31, go to the upper-left corner, there you'll see Plaza Jose Bergamin, which is where the university residence is, you'll recognize the plaza/square because there's a very big fountain in the middle.
 The bus will arrive upwards and then continue going to the right (according to that map), so you should leave the bus in the stop named: "Almogía - C.P.
 R. León" or in the "Cómpeta - Plaza de J. Bergamín"